Financial Support

 • If you’re above 65 years old => fill in the New Zealand Superannuation form.

-These forms also contain the application for Temporary Additional Support (TAS).
+These forms also contain the application for Temporary Additional Support (TAS) – under the heading of Accommodation Supplement.

-Even though the WINZ website says people can apply online for Jobseeker Support and New Zealand Superannuation, that process does not work for asylum seekers and convention refugees.
-So you will need to fill in a hard copy form.
-Contact ASST to get the hard copy application forms for Jobseekers Support (or for Sole Parent Support or New Zealand Superannuation).
+Even though the WINZ website says people can apply for financial support through their online portal, this online portal does not work for people who are not New Zealand citizens or permanent residents.
+This means you need to fill in a hard copy form.
+You can visit a WINZ service centre or contact ASST to get the hard copy application forms for Jobseekers Support (or for Sole Parent Support or New Zealand Superannuation).

-Note: even though you have to fill out one of these forms, the only benefits you can receive are the Emergency Benefit (EB) and Temporary Additional Support (TAS).
-Only permanent residents and citizens can apply for other benefits.
+Note: even though you have to fill out one of these forms, you will still only be able to receive the Emergency Benefit (EB) and Temporary Additional Support (TAS) if you are eligible for them.

-Once you have completed the application form, you need to book an appointment to put in your application at a WINZ service centre convenient to you.
+While you fill in the application form, you also need to book an appointment with a WINZ service centre convenient to you to put in your application.
 You can either phone 0800 559 009 or go to a WINZ service centre in person to book an appointment.
 We recommend you to go to a WINZ service centre to book your appointment in person, because it can take a very long time waiting to speak to someone over the phone.
 You should have your client number and your passport with you when booking this appointment.

 When going to your WINZ appointment, you will need to bring: